-The only other thing I used for this project other than my jar was a couple of packages of decorative nautical rope that I picked up at the dollar store, and hot glue.
+All I used for this project was a glass jar, a couple of packages of decorative nautical rope from the dollar store, and hot glue.
 Style it with your choice of decorative objects.

-To start putting my DIY beach lantern together, I measured out eight strips of the rope making each one 11 inches long.
+To start putting my DIY beach lantern together, I measured eight strips of rope, each 11 inches long.

-Once I got all of my strips cut to 11 inches, I used my glue gun to start attaching them onto the side of the jar.
-Most jars usually have a seam and that is a great place to start.
-That gives you a line to go down when you start to keep everything even.
+Once I got all of my strips cut to 11 inches, I used my glue gun to start attaching them to the side of the jar.
+Most jars usually have a seam, which is a great place to start.
+That gives you a line to go down so you keep everything even.

-I tried gluing my rope in several different ways.
-I did the long run of glue and glued it on first.
+I tried gluing my rope several different ways.
+I drew a long line of glue down the jar and adhered a strip of rope.

 I continued using the second method to glue on the remaining strips until they were all on the jar.
 I kept adding a strip of twine opposite to the one I just added and then one in between each to fill in the spaces until I worked my way around the jar.